 WASHINGTON, D.C. – The House of Representatives passed a bill to help stem the rise in gang violence across Colorado and the nation.
 The Project Safe Neighborhoods Grant Program Authorization Act of 2017 (H.R.

 WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) today released the following statement after President Trump signed into law the VA MISSION Act, which includes a provision from his Veterans Improved Access and Care Act of 2017 (H.R.
 4642) to expand access to local healthcare options.

 WASHINGTON, D.C. – Today, during a House Committee on Natural Resources markup, Congressman Scott Tipton (CO-03) voted to advance legislation that would streamline broadband projects to help bring high-speed broadband to rural communities.
 The Rural Broadband Permitting Efficiency Act of 2018 (H.R.

 GRAND JUNCTION, CO – Today, Congressman Scott Tipton (CO-03) stressed the importance of utilizing Western Colorado’s vast energy resources at a House Natural Resources Committee field hearing entitled Examining the Natural Gas and Oil Shale Opportunities in Western Colorado.

 WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) voted in support of the National Defense Authorization Act (NDAA) for Fiscal Year 2019 (H.R.
 5515), which will provide funding to rebuild the military, authorize a pay raise for troops, and make investments in missile defense.

-WASHINGTON D.C. – Congressman Scott Tipton (CO-03) issued the following statement after the Senate passed the Economic Growth, Regulatory Relief, and Consumer Protections Act (S.
+WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) issued the following statement after the House passed the Economic Growth, Regulatory Relief, and Consumer Protections Act (S.

 In The News